Recent Advances in Multimodal Affective Computing: An NLP Perspective: Discuss

 We categorize the multimodal affective computing tasks into several key areas: multimodal alignment and fusion, multi-task learning, pre-trained models, enhanced knowledge, and contextual information.
 To ensure clarity, we discuss the consistencies across these aspects.

-\paragraph{Multimodal alignment and fusion} Among MSA, MERC, MABSA and MMER tasks, each is fundamentally a multimodal task that involves considering and combining at least two modalities to make decisions.
-This process includes extracting features from each modality and integrating them into a unified representation vector.
-In multimodal representation learning, modal alignment and fusion are two critical issues that must be addressed to advance the field of multimodal affective computing.
-For vision-dominated multimodal tasks such as image captioning~\cite{DBLP:conf/nips/LiSGJXH21,li2022blip}, the impact of vision is more significant than language.
-In contrast, multimodal affective computing tasks place a greater emphasis on language~\cite{DBLP:conf/emnlp/HuLZLWL22,DBLP:conf/emnlp/ZengM021}.
+\paragraph{Multimodal alignment and fusion} MSA, MERC, MABSA, and MMER all require extracting features from at least two modalities and fusing them into a unified representation.
+Key challenges are modal alignment and fusion.
+Unlike vision-dominated tasks (e.g., image captioning), multimodal affective computing emphasizes language over vision~\cite{DBLP:conf/emnlp/HuLZLWL22,DBLP:conf/emnlp/ZengM021}.